 Our Board currently has three standing Committees: the Audit Committee; the Compensation Committee; and the Corporate Governance and Nominating Committee.

 What are the responsibilities of the Audit Committee?

 Our Audit Committee currently consists of Messrs.
 Fletcher, Girin and Spencer.
-Mr. Spencer serves as the Chairman.
+Mr. Spencer serves as the Chairman of our Audit Committee.

 The functions of the Audit Committee include: